 Here are reminders to make sure that the book fair will be stress-free for you and your fellow attendees

 Sep 11, 2018

-The country’s biggest and longest-running book fair is about to begin tomorrow.
-With more than a hundred publishing houses participating in the 39th Manila International Book Fair (MIBF), our bookworm selves can’t help but feel thrilled.
-But before we dash off to the SMX Convention Center in Pasay, here are some important reminders to make sure that the fair will be smooth and stress-free for you and your fellow attendees.
+Book fairs are becoming more and more rampant in the country.
+We have the longest-running Manila International Book Fair every September while the “world’s largest book sale” Big Bad Wolf comes to visit us every so often.
+With almost millions of offerings and huge discounts, we can’t help but look forward to book fairs of all kinds.
+But before we dash off to the SMX Convention Center in Pasay (where major fairs are usually held), here are some important reminders to make sure that the experience will be smooth and stress-free for you and your fellow attendees.

 Don’t scatter the books

 The staff behind the book fair spent days stacking books in the most organized way possible.
 This is to make our book fair experience a lot easier.
 They categorized each book by genre and stacked it alphabetically based on the author’s surname.
 At the end of each day, these staffers will go through a tedious inventory, which involves arranging the books (yet again) by genre and by author surname.

 So if you don’t plan on buying the book you took from the stands, don’t just put it anywhere.
 Let’s make it easier for them and place the book back on the stacks gently like any other decent book fairgoer.